lukmanulhakeemt/dotnet-2017/test/EF.md

 Often using Entity Framework in a rapid application development model is very challanging.
 There are certain [**Performance Consideration**](https://msdn.microsoft.com/en-in/data/hh949853.aspx) when using Entity Framework in your *applciation development*.
 Few of them are lissted below..

+1. Most important topic- **Save Changes**
+   Entity Framework tracks changes that have been made to objects in the cache.
+When the SaveChanges method is called, the Entity Framework tries to merge changes back to the data source.
+At times your application do no need them. you
 1. Disable Change tracking
    You should disable change tracking if it is not needed.
 Most importantly, you do not need change tracking when you would just want to retrieve data and updates on the data read aren't needed at all.
 2. Reduce the cost of view generation using Pre-generated Views